frankalcantara/frankalcantara.github.io/_posts/competitive/3-IntroductionCpp.md

 if (vec.size() > 3) ERASE_AT(vec, 3);
 ```

-### 7.1.3 Creating a New Vector with a Default Value

-The following code creates a new vector with 5 elements, all initialized to the value 7:
+We also can create vectors with a default value in all positions.
+The following code creates a new integer vector with $5$ elements, all initialized to the value $7$:

-**Standard Version:**

 ```cpp
 std::vector<int> vec2(5, 7);
 ```

-- $ \text{std::vector<int> vec2(5, 7);} $ creates a vector `vec2` with 5 elements, each initialized to 7.

-**Optimized for Minimal Typing:**

-No significant reduction can be achieved here without compromising clarity, but using `#define` can help in repetitive situations:
+No significant reduction can be achieved here without compromising clarity, but using `#define` can help in repetitive vector use situations or multiple operations:

 ```cpp
 #define VI std::vector<int>
 VI vec2(5, 7);
 ```

-### 7.1.4 Resizing and Filling with Random Values

-The vector `vec2` is resized to 10 elements, and each element is filled with a random value between 1 and 100:
+In the next code fragment, a more complex example, the vector `vec2` is resized to $10$ elements, and each element is filled with a random value between $1$ and $100$:

-**Standard Version:**

 ```cpp
 vec2.resize(10);

 unsigned seed = static_cast<unsigned>(std::chrono::high_resolution_clock::now().time_since_epoch().count());

 std::mt19937 generator(seed);
 std::uniform_int_distribution<int> distribution(1, 100);